-You can use cold migration, to move a virtual machine and its associated disks from one datastore to another.
+You can use cold migration to move a virtual machine and its associated disks from one datastore to another.
 The virtual machines are not required to be on shared storage.
-You can also use cold migration to move virtual machines from one datacenter to another.

 Make sure that you are familiar with the requirements for cold migration.
-See Cold Migration in the vSphere Web Client.
+See Cold Migration.

 - Right-click the virtual machine and select Migrate.